ACEsuit/ACEpotentials.jl/docs/src/index.md

 * Drautz, R.: Atomic cluster expansion for accurate and transferable interatomic potentials.
 Phys.
 Rev. B Condens.
 Matter.
 99, 014104 (2019). [[DOI]](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.99.014104) [[arxiv]](https://arxiv.org/abs/2003.00221)

 * G. Dusson, M. Bachmayr, G. Csanyi, S. Etter, C. van der Oord, and C. Ortner.
 Atomic cluster expansion: Completeness, efficiency and stability.
 J. Comp.
 Phys.
 454, 110946, 2022. [[DOI]](https://doi.org/10.1016/j.jcp.2022.110946) [[arxiv]](https://arxiv.org/abs/1911.03550)

-### Overview

-`ACEpotentials.jl` has two purposes: (1) to import and re-export `ACE1.jl`, `ACE1x.jl`, `ACEfit.jl`, `JuLIP.jl`, `ACEmd.jl` with guaranteed version compatibility; and (2) to have several convenience wrappers for setting up the least-squares problem and solving it.

-`ACE1.jl` and `ACE1x.jl` are Julia packages for parameterising interatomic potentials in terms of the atomic cluster expansion, i.e., body-ordered invariant polynomials.
-`ACEpotentials.jl` provides a user-oriented and convenience and compatibility layer.
-These pages document `ACEpotentials` and to some limited extent also the packages it depends on.

-A short summary of packages behind `ACEpotentials`:

-* `ACE1.jl` specifies the parameterisation of interatomic potentials in terms of the (linear) atomic cluster expansion; it provides functions to generate invariant basis sets, and to evaluate the resulting interatomic potentials. `ACE1x.jl` is an extension of `ACE1.jl` incorporating new experimental features.
-We expect to merge these packages over time.
-* `ACEfit.jl` supplies the functionality for parameter estimation.
-Presently, it focuses purely on linear models and linear observations.
-ACEpotentials provides various tools to deal with the typical data to which interatomic potentials are fitted (total energies, forces, virials, etc) and the reading and transforming of training data.
-A broad range of solvers are available through this ACEfit.
-* `JuLIP.jl` is a simple molecular simulation code in pure Julia, focusing primarily on an infrastructure to develop interatomic potentials.
-It provides various generic functions on top of which all our packages on this page build.
-* `ACEmd.jl` is a new implementation of ACE calculators compatible with `Molly.jl`.